co2-git/maeva/doc/guides/Core concepts and design principles.md

 # Database agnostic

 `maeva` is database-agnostic.
-This means you _should_ be apply to run your `maeva` models against any database vendor - provided there is an existing `maeva` connector for that database vendor.
+This means you _should_ be able to run your `maeva` models against any database vendor - provided there is an existing `maeva` connector for that database vendor.

 Being database-agnostic has inherent limitations.
 The most obvious ones are: